PseudoDesign/pseudo-design-linux-dev/docs/intro.md

   * ends up with something way more complicated than a Yocto project
 * Using an OTS Linux distro like Debian...
   * limits what a "stripped down" version of your image will look like
-  * isn't suitable for embedded products
+  * isn't usually suitable for embedded products
   * probably isn't supported by your HW manufacturer
 * Using the typical "Petalinux" tools...
   * Just gives you a less functional, proprietary wrapper around an already functional Yocto ecosystem